hardwario/bc-website/content/projects/turn-your-old-washing-machine-into-a-smart-one.en.md

 In this project, you will learn to set up the box so that it recognizes when the washing machine is finished and sends a notification to the mobile. 📱 👈

 All you need is the box with the button and the USB dongle.
-You will be all set with the basic BicClown kit - the [Starter Kit](https://shop.bigclown.com/starter-kit/).
+You will be all set with the basic BigClown kit - the [**Starter Kit**](https://shop.bigclown.com/starter-kit/).

 {{< modules >}}